rpav/hlwm-tag-groups/README.md

   * Add `prompt-<CLIENT>`
   * Call what's available
   * Support the common arguments `-i`, `-m`, `-p`, and `-x`, as `prompt-rofi` does

+## License

+GPL3

+Copyright (C) 2021, Ryan Pavlik

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.